 THE TRITURUS SPECIES

-Recent work on Triturus species (e.g. García-París et al., 2004, Litvinchuk et al., 2005) suggests that it may be appropriate to divide the genus into separate genera.
-This is because some Triturus species appear to be more closely related to species from other genera (e.g. Euproctus, Neurergus) than they are to other Triturus species.
+Genetic studies in the early 2000s (e.g. García-París et al., 2004, Litvinchuk et al., 2005) suggested that it was appropriate to divide the genus into separate genera.
+This is because some of the species appeared to be more closely related to species from other genera (e.g. Euproctus, Neurergus) than to other species with the Triturus genus.

-Older publications may use different specific names for some of the species; T. palmatus was sometimes used for T. helveticus, T. taeniatus was used for T. vulgaris, and T. blasii was used to describe the natural hybrid between T. cristatus and T. marmoratus.
+In addition to the changes in generic names, older publications may use different specific names for some of the species; T. palmatus was sometimes used for L. helveticus, T. taeniatus was used for L. vulgaris, and T. blasii was used to describe the natural hybrid between T. cristatus and T. marmoratus.
 In addition, other species were included in the genus, which are now considered to belong to other genera; the genera Notophthalmus and Cynops are two such examples.
 Very early writings used Triton instead of Triturus.

-Despite the presence of so many species in Europe, there is limited overlap between species, and the largest number present in one area is five (Arntzen and De Wijer, 1989).
-This maximum concentration occurs in northwest France, at the overlap of the range of T. marmoratus and T. cristatus, where T. alpestris, T. vulgaris, and T. helveticus also occur.
+Despite the presence of so many newt species in Europe, there is limited overlap between them, and the largest number present in one area is five (Arntzen and De Wijer, 1989).
+This maximum concentration occurs in northwest France, at the overlap of the range of T. marmoratus and T. cristatus, where I. alpestris, L. vulgaris, and L. helveticus also occur.
 Even where this many species occur, differing habitat preferences may mean that there is little actual contact between newts of different species.

 Note: the distribution maps on the species pages are adapted from those published in Macgregor, Sessions and Arntzen (1990).